pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Display CIM class inheritance hierarchy tree.

-      Displays a tree of the class hiearchy to show superclasses and subclasses.
+      Displays a tree of the class hierarchy to show superclasses and subclasses.

-      CLASSNAMe is an optional argument that defines the starting point for the hiearchy display
+      CLASSNAME is an optional argument that defines the starting point for the hierarchy display

-      If the --superclasses option not specified the hiearchy starting either at the top most classes of the class hiearchy or at the class defined by CLASSNAME is displayed.
+      If the --superclasses option is not specified, the hierarchy starting either at the top most classes of the class hierarchy or at the class defined by CLASSNAME is displayed.

-      if the --superclasses options is specified and a CLASSNAME is defined the class hiearchy of superclasses leading to CLASSNAME is displayed.
+      If the --superclasses options is specified and a CLASSNAME is defined the class hierarchy of superclasses leading to CLASSNAME is displayed.

       This is a separate subcommand because it is tied specifically to displaying in a tree format.so that the --output-format general option is